Spectral imaging reveals microvessel physiology and function from anastomoses to thromboses

 Digital Object Identifier (DOI)

 Wankhede, Mamta; Agarwal, Nikita; Fraga-Silva, Rodrigo A.; Dedeugd, Casey; Raizada, Mohan K.; Paul Oh, S.; and Sorg, Brian S., "Spectral imaging reveals microvessel physiology and function from anastomoses to thromboses" (2010).
-Neurobiology.
+Translational Neuroscience.
 1029.